Dasharo/docs/docs/unified/novacustom/recovery.md

   ![](/images/nvc_ec_flash/ns5x_battery_unplugged.jpg)

 - Reattach the bottom cover (without screwing it in) and flip the laptop over
-- Using a prying tool like a credit card, pull up the keyboard from the laptop
+- Put the laptop on its side, while the screen is in an opened state.
+By using a little screw driver, carefully push in the screw holes of the keyboard and take the keyboard out.
+Please check out [this video](https://www.youtube.com/watch?v=A66cLJcMLbI) for a demonstration.

-> Start prying at the top of the keyboard.
-Be extra careful when removing the
-> keyboard to avoid damaging the keyboard cable, which is extremely fragile
+> Be extra careful when removing the keyboard to avoid damaging the keyboard cable, which is extremely fragile

 === "NS5x / NS7x"
     ![](/images/nvc_ec_flash/ns5x_keyboard_connectors.jpg)